 T3 has several configuration options in the template control panel.
 It's probably the least intuitive framework of the three mentioned in this article, but depending on your skill level, T3 is pretty simple to customize using basic html and css.
 One of the unique features is the customizable block system.
 Using XML, you can re position the blocks (sections that hold the module positions), and save them as layouts.
 Your custom layouts can be assigned to theme profiles or targeted to mobile devices.
 The XML layouts are editable from the template control panel, where you can also upload new ones.

-For a responsive version of T3, checkout JoomlArt's free template called JA Elastica, their first responsive theme built on the T3 Framework.
+For a responsive version of T3, checkout JoomlArt's free hosting template called JA Elastica, their first responsive theme built on the T3 Framework.

 More Joomla template frameworks worth checking out